Reichenbachian/PeabodyPipeline/README.md

 # Peabody Notecard Pipeline
 The [peabody archeological museum](https://peabody.andover.edu) has thousands of typewritten notecards that index all objects in their possession.
 In order to help them with their indexing, I created an automatic OCR (Optical Character Recognition) pipeline.
 It takes all the notecards and converts them to an easily searchable csv.
 I further then helped in the creation of an internal, django website that allows for correction by workduty students.
-That code is not currently posted, but I can if interest is expressed.
+That code is not currently posted, but I can if interest is expressed — a photo of the website is below.
 ### Example
 ![Example Notecard](example_notecard.png)